modir/using-laminas-framework-book/version2/docs/forms_advanced.md

 }
 ~~~

-T> Do not forget to register the controller in the *module.config.php* file!
+> Do not forget to register the controller in the *module.config.php* file!

 ### Adding View Templates